yc-h/flysim/README.md

 -STP                 %use short term plsticity synapse
 -STD                 %use short term depression synapse and this option is disabled when -STP used
 -LTP                 %use long term plsticity synapse(STDP)
--SodCH               %Sodium channel(experiment), only used in LIF
 -nmodel LIF          %neuron model:
                       sim06: capable mode of sim06_10 leaky integrate and fire model
                       sim07: capable mode of sim07_21 leaky integrate and fire model
                       LIF(default): classical leaky integrate and fire model
-                      HH: Hodgkin-Huxley model

 example: